dzomb/tuneout/README.md

 WARNING - Don't select the wrong file in step 4.
 This script clears the file contents and rewrites them.

 To change "refresh rate" you can change the delay in the script.

+Helpful tip:  goto File > Export and select the Application file format.
+This way you don't need to run it from Apple Script every time.
+(Just a convenience feature anyone might want to use.)

+It'll ask you to select a text file, but the first time you run it, just type in a name that doesn't already exist, and just use that same file every time.
+You can then add that text file to OBS and, when iTunes (or any other Music player - just change where it says "iTunes" to the name of the player, like "Spotify") is playing music the file will have the text in it.
+Also make sure iTunes is running.

+Thanks to @NateSandstorm for pointing this out on the OBS Forums.